fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 God I hate Past Carlos, he's such a dumb-ass.

-Which is this week will feature one legitimate reason to shave my stupid beard, which I will proceed to ignore completely;
+Which is why this week I will feature one legitimate reason to shave my stupid beard, which I will then proceed to ignore completely;

 > No matter what they say, people think it’s dumb
 >